temporalio/documentation/docs-src/dev-guide/why-use-a-temporal-sdk.md

 ![The SDKs Replay code execution to continue from the last step](/diagrams/replay-basic.svg)

-We will delve into this idea more later, but for now, it signifies that the SDKs can automatically continue a process from the point of interruption, should a transient failure occur.
+We will delve into this idea more later, but for now, it signifies that the SDKs can automatically continue a process from the point of interruption, should a failure occur.
 This capability stems from the SDK's ability to persist each step the program takes.